-As a member of the Mesothelioma Litigation Group in the Louisiana offices of Baron & Budd, David Cannella serves asbestos victims across the gulf state.
+David Cannella is a shareholder in the Louisiana offices of Baron & Budd.
+As a member of the Mesothelioma Litigation Group, he serves asbestos victims across the gulf state.
 After graduating from Louisiana State University’s Paul M. Hebert Law Center in 1999, Mr. Cannella served as a law clerk to the Honorable Pascal F. Calogero, Jr., Chief Justice of the Louisiana Supreme Court.
-Following his service to Chief Justice Calogero, David served as Assistant District Attorney for Orleans Parish.
+Following his service to Chief Justice Calogero, Mr. Cannella served as Assistant District Attorney for Orleans Parish.
 While working in Harry Connick’s office, Mr. Cannella was assigned to the Narcotics Screening Division and the Felony Trial Division.
-In addition, David served as an advisor to the Orleans Parish Grand Jury.
+In addition, he served as an advisor to the Orleans Parish Grand Jury.

 Louisiana State University, Paul M. Hebert Law Center (J.D.
 1999)

 University of Chicago (B.A.
 1995)

 Bar & Court Admissions

 United States District Court for the Eastern, Middle and Western Districts of Louisiana

 American Association of Justice